WICG/webpackage/explainer.md

 ### Navigations and subresources redirect

-At this point the client redirects to the signed exchange's logical URL.
-For navigations, this request goes through the logical URL's Service Worker.
+At this point the client redirects to the signed exchange's publishing URL.
+For navigations, this request goes through the publishing URL's Service Worker.
 For subresources, it goes through the embedder's Service Worker again.

 If the Service Worker forwards its `FetchEvent` to the network, either by